Last night, the clocks went forward to mark the start of Daylight Saving Time, or British Summer Time.

 That’s the positive side to this logistical nightmare, of course.
 On the other hand, here are some of the struggles you’re bound to face:

 1. You’ll wake up, look at the time and feel instantly confused.

-2. You may remember that the clocks went forward and curse the fact that you’ve lost an hour of sleep.
+2. You’ll either be fooled into thinking you’ve had a nice lie-in, or it’ll occur to you that the clocks went forward, and you’ll curse the fact that you’ve lost an hour of sleep.

-7. But then you realise you have no idea what the fucking time is.
+4. You consider changing it manually, but then realise that you have no idea what the f*cking time is.

 — Eoin Kavanagh (@EoinyPony93) 29 March 2015

 9. You might Google the purpose of the whole thing, just to try and make some sense of it — but you’ll be left even more confused than you were initially.

 10. Inevitably, you spend the whole day completely out of sync.
 God help you if you have any timed appointments to get to today.